Chapter 15:

 “Oh… the fairy woke up.
 Maybe she knows where he is.”

-They leaned closer, hope flickering.
+They leaned closer, hope flaring in their chests.

 “I… I don’t remember,” Lumi whispered.
 Weak.